iwantmyname/blog/preview/2014-06-24-squarespace-iwantmyname-makes-website-building-a-snap.md

 <!-- excerpt -->

 So you've come up with a plan to create a fully functional website with a blog, plenty of useful content and maybe even an online store.
-Getting a domain is easy (although [selecting a domain](https://iwantmyname.com/blog/2014/06/domain-already-registered-pt2.html) may take some thought), but actually building your site without coding knowledge or a freelance budget can be a real challenge.
+[Getting a domain](https://iwantmyname.com/) is easy (although [selecting a domain name](https://iwantmyname.com/blog/2014/06/domain-already-registered-pt2.html) may take some thought), but actually building your site without coding knowledge or a freelance budget can be a real challenge.
 Unless you're using Squarespace.

 <!-- /excerpt -->